6.0 Magic

 Casting a Spell

-Casting higher tier magic is more difficult and more costly than lower tier magic.
+Casting higher tier magic is more dangerous and more costly than lower tier magic.
 Manifesting a spell requires a spellcasting check.
 The table below demonstrates how the spellcasting check DC and point cost scales with spell tier.

 School of Magic